IBM/SalesEnablement-PowerVS-L3/docs/Part 1/01 Introduction.md

 ![type:video](./_videos/IBM Power Systems Virtual Server Level 3 - Part 1.mp4)
 !!! tip "Ways to Watch"
-    In addition to the imbedded video, IBMers and Business Partners can also <a href="https://ibm.seismic.com/Link/Content/DChpTqJ8dqGH68QMBF6jMVQC92gG" target="_blank">download the recording from Seismic</a>.
+    In addition to the embedded video, IBMers and Business Partners can also <a href="https://ibm.seismic.com/Link/Content/DChpTqJ8dqGH68QMBF6jMVQC92gG" target="_blank">download the recording from Seismic</a>.

 **IBM Power Systems Virtual Server** (PowerVS) delivers flexible compute capacity for Power Systems workloads.
 Integrated with the IBM Cloud platform for on-demand provisioning, this offering provides a secure and scalable server virtualization environment built upon the advanced RAS features and leading performance of the Power Systems platform.